PasarGuard

 4. Rename MySQL Directory (if using)

-If you're using MySQL and have a dedicated directory for Marzban database:
+If you're using MySQL or MariaDB and have a dedicated directory for Marzban database:

 MySQL Directory Rename Command